The Arts

 A musical haven inspiring discovery, growth and expression.
 Our fully equipped and beautifully appointed music conservatory is a place where students find and enriching environment to improve their skills and share a love of music.

-The newly built Music Conservatory is a dedicated 4,000-square foot space uniquely designed for the celebration and performance of music.
-Acoustically engineered for optimum sound quality, the Conservatory supports the music program and is the music classroom and rehearsal hall for the King’s Concert Band, the King’s Choir and a variety of instrumental and vocal ensembles.
+The Music Conservatory is a dedicated 4,000-square foot space uniquely designed for the celebration and performance of music.
+Acoustically engineered for optimum sound quality, the Conservatory supports the music program and is the music classroom and rehearsal hall for the King’s Concert Band, the King’s Choir, and a variety of instrumental and vocal ensembles.
 Five soundproof practice rooms and a mezzanine with theatre seating complete the Conservatory.

 The Music Conservatory is available for rehearsal and performances.
 Rental enquiries should be directed to Mrs. Sharon Van Beilen, Rental Coordinator by phone: 905-257-5464 ext 503.